turbofc3s/reacttodo/README.md

 ## Quick Start

+ to download the app

+1. git clone

- access the repository. git clone cd into reacttodo
+2. cd into reacttodo

-cd todo-app

-npm start to start up the development server
+3. npm install